Immunization

 Respiratory Immunization Updates: Protecting Maternal and Special Populations

-NFID will host a webinar discussion on the importance of respiratory vaccination among pregnant women and immunocompromised individuals …
+In this recorded webinar, NFID hosts a discussion on the importance of respiratory vaccination among pregnant women and immunocompromised individuals …

 National Health Organizations: Flu Shots Critical for Individuals with Diabetes, Heart, and Lung Disease